StewieCho/test/q.md

 https://opentutorials.org/course/228/4894

-### OSI Layer 7
-1. physical
-	- physical connection between devices:  a cable or a rado signal
-	- **Ethernet**
-2. data link
-	- at this layer, data packets are encoded and decoded into bits
-	- devided into tho sub layers: MAC layer and LLC(Logical Link Control) layer
-	- MAC layer controls how a computer on the network gains access to the data and permission to transmit it.
-LLC layer controls frame synchronization, flow control and error checking
-	- MAC address has 48 bits (FF-FF-FF-FF-FF-FF)
-	- it can be segmented by VLAN (usually static VLAN)
-	- map each port to which VLAN number (1,2,3,4~~)
-	- to communicate with nodes in different VLAN, it needs L3 switch or router
-	- **PPP, ATM, IEEE 802.5/802.2, IEEE802.3(이더넷)**
-3. network
-	- transmitting data between devices on ==different networks==
-	- this layer provides switching and routing for transmitting data from node to node
-	- routing, forwarding, addressing, internetworking, packet sequencing  are functions of this layer
-	- **IP**
-4. transport
-	- this layer provides transparent transfer of data between end systems, or hosts
-	- is responsible for end-to-end error recovery and flow control
-	- **TCP, UDP**
-5. session
-	- this layer establishes, manages and terminates connection between applications
-	- it deals with session and connection coordination
-	- **NFS, RPC, SQL**
-6. presentation
-	- the presentation layer works to transform data into the form that the application can accept
-	- this layer formats and encrypts data to be sent across a network
-	- **encrytion, ASCII, GIF, JPEG**
-7. application
-	- this layer supports application and end-user processes.
-	- everything at this layer is application-specific
-	- this layer provides application services for transfers, email, and network software services.
-	- **HTTP, FTP**

 ### ARP
 - address resolution protocol
 - in network, only 2 addresses exist, one is MAC address, another is IP address.